nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CommunityResources/20CodingPatterns.md

 # Grokking the Coding Interview: Mastering the 20 Coding Patterns
 _How Mastering Coding Patterns Can Transform Your Interview Performance._<br>
-In today’s competitive job market, coding interviews are becoming harder every day.
-If you want to stay ahead of the curve, it’s essential to understand how to approach a coding interview.
-Knowing what interview questions could be asked is only part of the battle; you also need to have the skills to tackle them successfully.
+In today’s competitive job market, coding interviews are becoming increasingly challenging.
+To stay ahead of the curve, candidates must understand how to approach a coding interview and possess the skills to tackle the questions successfully.

-If you’re reading this, you are likely preparing for that all-important coding interview or simply looking to expand your knowledge of algorithms and data structures.
-Either way, you’re in the right place.

-There’s no doubt, a well-prepared candidate is often the successful one.
-But how can you ensure that you’re fully prepared to take on whatever problem is thrown your way?

-This is where pattern recognition comes into play.
-Recognizing patterns in problem statements can provide valuable insights into how to approach the solution.
-These programming patterns, like Sliding Window, Two Heaps, etc., serve as a framework for constructing an optimal algorithm.
-They are the secret tools used by expert programmers to decode complex coding challenges.
+Individuals preparing for coding interviews or seeking to expand their knowledge of algorithms and data structures may find valuable insights in the upcoming sections of this blog.
+The ability to recognize patterns in problem statements can provide a framework for constructing optimal algorithms, and understanding these programming patterns, such as Sliding Window and Two Heaps, can be instrumental in decoding complex coding challenges.

-In the upcoming sections of this blog, I’ll introduce you to 20 distinct coding interview patterns.
-You’ll gain insight into the essence of each pattern, its practical usage, and typical problems that can be solved using each pattern.
-As we demystify each pattern, you’ll soon realize that they’re not as daunting as they initially seem.
+The blog introduces 20 distinct coding interview patterns, offering insights into their essence, practical usage, and typical problems that can be solved using each pattern.
+By demystifying these patterns, individuals can develop a robust problem-solving mindset.

-By understanding and implementing these patterns, you can develop a robust problem-solving mindset.
-Whether it’s a startup or big tech companies like Google, Facebook, Amazon, or Microsoft, a candidate’s ability to solve problems efficiently is what interviewers look for.
-Coding interviews are not about memorizing solutions; they are about problem-solving, critical thinking, and, above all, the correct approach.
+Understanding and implementing these patterns can help individuals develop the problem-solving skills sought after by companies, whether they are startups or big tech firms like Google, Facebook, Amazon, or Microsoft.
+Coding interviews are not about memorizing solutions; they are about problem-solving, critical thinking, and the correct approach.

-Let’s get started.

 ## 20 Coding Interview Patterns to the Rescue
 Here are the top 20 coding interview patterns discussed in Grokking the Coding Interview: